 And when it comes to the culinary habits of the people of ancient Egypt, it is clear that they ate much better than people of any other ancient civilization in the world, particularly contemporary civilizations.
 Much of the information about what the ancient Egyptians ate and drank comes from pictures on tomb walls, offering trays and food left in the tombs, and scrolls of hieroglyphic writings.
 The most common artwork found is of the growing, finding, or preparation of food.
 Many tomb walls also show pictures depicting people hunting, fishing, and working in the fields.
 Here is a list of the top 10 most popular ancient Egyptian foods:

-10. Poultry products
+10. Poultry Products

-9. Milk and other dairy products
+9. Milk and Other Dairy Products

-8. Vegetables, lots of them
+8. Vegetables, Lots of Them

-6. A wide variety of Juice
+6. A Wide Variety of Juices

-5. Food additives
+5. Food Additives

 Along with bread, beer was the most popular staple in ancient Egypt, and people drank beer on a daily basis.
-Infact beer was the preferred drink of humans and gods, of rich and power, of grown ups and even children.
-Be it the first meal of the day, or the last supper of the night, beer was always a part of it.
-No wonder with so much booze in the daily diet, almost all the Egyptians used to live feeling high.
-Beer, together with bread, oil and vegetables, and some added spices, was an important part of the wage workers received from their employers.
-The standard daily ration during Pharaonic times was two jars containing somewhat more than two litres each.
-It was supposed to be a healthier drink option when compared to water drawn from rivers or canal which, more often than not, were polluted.
+In fact, beer was the preferred drink of mortals and gods, the rich and powerful, adults and even children.
+Be it the first meal of the day or supper, beer was always a part of it.
+It is no wonder that with so much booze in their daily diets, almost all Egyptians lived life on a high.
+Beer, together with bread, oil, vegetables, and spices, formed an important part of the wages that workers received from their employers.
+The standard daily ration during pharaonic times was two jars containing slightly more than two liters each.
+It was supposed to be a healthier drink than the water drawn from rivers or canals which were often polluted.